MarketSquare/robotframework-openapi-libcore/docs/advanced_use.md

 Some addresses however have an address extension, e.g. 1234AB 42 <sup>2.C</sup>.
 The extension may not be limited to a fixed pattern / range and if an address has an extension, in many cases the address without an extension part is invalid.

-To prevent OpenApiDriver from generating invalid combinations of path and query parameters in this type of endpoint, the `IGNORE` special value can be used to ensure the related query parameter is never send in a request.
+To prevent OpenApiLibCore from generating invalid combinations of path and query parameters in this type of endpoint, the `IGNORE` special value can be used to ensure the related query parameter is never send in a request.

 ```python
 class EnergyLabelDto(Dto):